matterhornlab/matterhornlab.github.io/_posts/2019-05-24-launch-of-matterhorn-lab.md

             ], className="row"),  #End of Row 1
 ```

 Additionally, we use callback functions in order to allow navigating through the web app.
-The first callback function is needed to switch between the three different pages: Overview, Price Performance and Risk Measures.
+The first callback function is needed to switch between the four different pages: Overview, Price Performance, Risk Measures and Technical Analysis.
 The second callback function refers to the dropdown menu and it recognizes the stock chosen by user as input.
-After that, the program downloads appropriate data from the database and calculates performance measures described in part 3.
+After that, the program downloads appropriate data from the database and calculates performance measures described in Part 3.
 These performance measures are presented in a form of tables, charts or graphs, which outlook is also defined in the callback function.
 Finally, this prepared output is placed in a specific part of the page for user to view.

 ## Code Structure